DominikMartinat/rdf-mmdb/README.md

 added skos:exactMatch to external links of substances

-tried to unify length of IDs in IRIs

 changed R2RML to avoid generating useless nodes

+commented out has role and similar triplets - probably just anotation role in BAO ontology

+added has part link from membrane models to some of their components in CHEBI

 ![alt text](https://i.redd.it/f06bdrfictf31.jpg "honest work")